🔼The name Elah: Summary

 🔼Etymology of the name Elah

-The name Elah comes either from אלל II (says Jones' Dictionary of Old Testament Proper Names) or from אול II (says BDB Theological Dictionary):
+The name Elah comes either from אלל (says Jones' Dictionary of Old Testament Proper Names) or from אול (says BDB Theological Dictionary):

 For a meaning of the name Elah, NOBSE Study Bible Name List reads An Oak, Jones' Dictionary of Old Testament Proper Names has Terebinth, Oak, and BDB Theological Dictionary reads Terebinth.